25 Common Business Acronyms (Updated 2026)

 13. HR (Human Resources)

-A particularly well-known acronym, HR is the department within a company responsible for managing employee-related activities.
+A particularly well-known acronym, HR is the department within a company responsible for managing the employee lifecycle – from hiring, to training, performance overview, and departure.

 IPO is the process by which a private company can go public by selling its shares to the public.